alaricmoore/MimsEngineeringNotebooks/README.md

-# RadioEngineeringBooks
+# MiniEngineeringNotebooks

-Just a bunch of different books about radios, electricity, antennas, and other related things.
+A collection of a number of the Engineer's Mini Notebooks by Forrest M. Mims III